krislowg/Palace7/README.md

   ## Final preview
 https://drive.google.com/file/d/1w8O5FAhZO_VHsSHmzitY_ycLcK0UfBxa/view

+## Data Base implementation history

   ## Data Base access description before the Maven version
 The following steps need to be performed everytime in order to connect the database:
 * Load the project
 * Go to the right side of Intellij window